-- (a) Long-Term Training - (1) professional experience leave - (2) audit of apprenticeship courses in which the employee already possesses journeyman status for upgrading of not less than six (6) weeks duration - (3) staff exchange national or international - (b) Short-Term Training - (1) short course attendance and correspondence courses - (2) conferences, seminars and workshops - (3) attendance at conventions and conferences on an individual basis. - (4) Employees accessing the fund shall be able to receive monies for the cost of transportation and accommodation.
+- (a) Long-Term Training - (1) professional experience leave - (2) audit of apprenticeship courses in which the employee already possesses journeyman status for upgrading of not less than six (6) weeks duration - (3) staff exchange national or international - (b) Short-Term Training - (1) short course and distributed learning course attendance - (2) conferences, seminars and workshops - (3) attendance at conventions and conferences on an individual basis. - (4) Employees accessing the fund shall be able to receive monies for the cost of transportation and accommodation.